 There’s trees and ferns right down to the water, but it’s not too difficult to find a path along the creek.
 It’s very shaded with a rainforest-like feeling, as the creek alternates between cascades through fern-covered boulders, and deep pools fringed by trees.

-After about 600m – although it feels a lot further – I reach Christies Pool, which can also be accessed via the Warrimoo Track.
-The pool is at the confluence of Kierans Creek and Ku-ring-gai Creek, so it’s important to stay on the northern side of Kierans Creek as Ku-ring-gai Creek is pretty deep and not easily crossed.
+After about 600m – although it feels a lot further – I reach Christies Pool, which can also be accessed via the Warrimoo Track and a few other routes.
+The pool is at the confluence of Kierans Creek and Ku-ring-gai Creek, so it’s important to stay on the northern side of Kierans Creek, as Ku-ring-gai Creek is pretty deep and not easily crossed.

 Continuing up Kierans Creek, there’s more cascades and pools that make it a very pleasant, albeit slow, journey upstream.

-As I near the rough track up to Anembo Reserve, I can’t resist a (very) quick dip in the cold water in one of the deep swimming holes.
+As I near the rough track up to Anembo Reserve which is where I leave the creek, I can’t resist a (very) quick dip in the cold water in one of the deep swimming holes.

 There’s a few more cascades before I leave the creek behind…